Onestop-advanceAI/AML/README.md

 This is a reference manual and configuration guide for Anti-Money Laundering(AML) integration.
 It describes how to request an account, AML screening&monitoring, and check results in the OSP.

 ## How to get account and key
-If you are interested in OSP/AML, please contact our operation team to open an account with OSP permission.
+If you are interested in OSP/AML, please refer [sandbox account opening procedure](https://advancegroup.larksuite.com/docx/doxusnM9TKdmlt9KdBZ3yLJbmrU) (Contact our operation team for PROD environment)to open an account with OSP permission.

 Once your account is setup, verify your account via login [Sandbox OSP portal](https://sandbox-oop.advai.net/).
 Meanwhile, you also need to request your *ADVAI_KEY* for the purpose of authentication.
 Protect this key.